 *This description is a general statement of required major duties and responsibilities performed on a regular and continuous basis.
 It does not exclude other duties as assigned.

-Classified Title: HVAC Shop Supervisor Working Title: HVAC Shop Supervisor Role/Level/Range: ATO 40/E/03/OH Starting Salary Range: Commensurate with Experience Employee group: Full Time Schedule: M-F 8 hours per day Exempt Status: Exempt Location: 01-MD:Homewood Campus Department name: 10001599-Building Operations and Maintenance Personnel area: University Administration
+Classified Title: HVAC Shop Supervisor Role/Level/Range: ATO 40/E/03/OH Starting Salary Range: $55.328-$75,920-$96,72 Annually (Commensurate with experience) Employee group: Full Time Schedule: Monday - Friday 7.5 Exempt Status: Exempt Location: JH at Keswick Department name: Building Operations and Maintenance Personnel area: University Administration

 The pre-employment physical for positions in clinical areas, laboratories, working with research subjects, or involving community contact requires documentation of immune status against Rubella (German measles), Rubeola (Measles), Mumps, Varicella (chickenpox), Hepatitis B and documentation of having received the Tdap (Tetanus, diphtheria, pertussis) vaccination.
 This may include documentation of having two (2) MMR vaccines; two (2) Varicella vaccines; or antibody status to these diseases from laboratory testing.
 Blood tests for immunities to these diseases are ordinarily included in the pre-employment physical exam except for those employees who provide results of blood tests or immunization documentation from their own health care providers.
 Any vaccinations required for these diseases will be given at no cost in our Occupational Health office.